browzwear/vs-api-documentation/docs/Getting-Started/Understanding-The-API.md

 ### Properties
 #### identifier
 Unique plugin identifier. <br>
-We recommend using format like: com.companyname.pluginname. <br>
+We recommend using a format like: com.companyname.pluginname. <br>
-Identifier will always be saved in lower case. <br>
+The identifier is always saved in lower case. <br>

 #### name
 Your plugin name. <br>
-In case a menu item will be added, the name of the plugin will be used as the top level menu.
+If a menu item is added, the name of the plugin is used as the top level menu.

 #### type
-Your programming language - CPP/Python/C#
+Your programming language - CPP/Python/C#.

 #### version
-Your plugin version
+Your plugin version.

 #### main
-source code (Python package folder name/dll name)
+source code (Python package folder name/dll name).

 #### dependencies
 npm semver compatible string representing range of versions the plugin is compatible with.